kyl3song/kyl3song.github.io/_posts/DFIR/2021-01-11-KDFS 2020 Challenge Review (SQLite DB) [EN].md

 The data is saved in Leaf Page in SQLite DB, so this recovery concept is to modify the page from broken DB and copy it to DB that has the same structure.

 SQLite DB transplant method:
-1. Check the real data in Leaf Page to see if it is still left.
+1. Check the real data in Leaf Page to see if they are still left.
 2. Check the leaf page's header information and correct if it needs.
 3. Copy modified leaf page over to the same structured DB within the same offset.